Bedroom Cleaning Hacks for Improved Sleep

 - Hang up or fold up clean clothes and put them away in the closets and drawers. – yes, even if they need ironing.
 We suggest you iron as you go.
 Many things once folded or hung may not need ironing, especially if done as they come out of the dryer.

 - Do not leave any clothes in the bedroom.
 And that means even those you take off at night.
 Instead, make room in the closet or keep a hanger behind the door to put those clothes you want to wear again.

 - Keep surfaces clear or minimally covered.
 Only have essentials on the bedside table.

 Start with Ceiling Fans and Lighting.

 Then address the walls, doors and windows.

-Followed by the baseboards and floor.
+Finally clean next to the bed, followed by the baseboards and floor.